Position

 • Collaborate with healthcare providers to identify and address clinical informatics needs.

-• Provide training and support to clinical staff on the use of clinical information systems.
+• Provide training and support to clinical staff on the use of informatics tools and systems.

-• Analyze clinical data to identify trends, improve outcomes, and support decision-making.
+• Analyze clinical data to identify trends and areas for improvement in patient care.

 Qualifications